IndupriyaKompi/Coursera-Convolutional-Neural-Networks/README.md

 # Coursera-Convolutional-Neural-Networks

-Contains the assignments of a coursera course ON Convolutional Neural Networks
+Contains the assignments of a coursera course on Convolutional Neural Networks